hfactor/hfactor.github.io/_notes/100 Public/Hidden/Von Restorff Effect.md

 ---
 title: Von Restorff Effect
-feed: hide
-date: 2021-07-24
+tag: UX
 ---

-- Also known as The Isolation Effect
-- predicts that when multiple similar objects are present, the one that differs from the rest is most likely to be remembered.
-- On [[§UX]] context, it recommends to make key actions visually distinctive.
+Von Restorff Effect, also known as The Isolation Effect predicts that when multiple similar objects are present, the one that differs from the rest is most likely to be remembered.
+On #UX context, it recommends to make key actions visually distinctive.

 ---
 ### Source